 - Hopefully, after coffee, go poop.

 - Warm up by fire after pooping and using hand sanitizer.
+Cause pouring cold alcohol on bare skin in freezing air is a recipe for pain.

 - Brush teeth and do other self care tasks.